 Travel on Long-Haul Partner Airlines

-Although the purchase price of 1.67cpp is lower than our current valuation of Aeroplan points at 2.1cpp, that doesn’t necessarily mean that you’re guaranteed to get the same value for your booking.
+Although the purchase price of 1.89 cents per point is much lower than our current valuation of Aeroplan points at 2.1 cents per point, that doesn’t necessarily mean that you’re guaranteed to get the same value for your booking.

 Before buying points, it’s important to consider Aeroplan’s dynamic pricing model.
 Award ticket prices on Air Canada flights are still a bit unpredictable.
 Points costs rise and fall, more closely mirroring cash costs, so there isn’t as clear an advantage to buying points and making a points booking.